ac189223/RobotProgramming/README.md

     * giving possibility to check one room of four with different specifications:
       * room to die in doesn't have walls
         * robot can fall out of the room and crash,
-        * after third crash he dies and program is stopped,
+        * after third crash he dies and the program is stopped,
       * room with walls is the regular one
-        * robot hits the wall and cannot go further,
+        * robot hits the wall and cannot go any further,
       * room goes round in the shape of torus
         * robot appears on the other side of the room when he crosses the border,
       * room of magic in Kleins bottle shape
-        * robot apprears on the other side of the room when he crosses the border vertically,
+        * the robot apprears on the other side of the room when he crosses the border vertically,
-        * horizontally he is appearing on the other side but in addition his vertical position is changed ("mirror look rule").
+        * if he crosses the border horizontally, he appears on the other side but his vertical position is mirrored.
 * [View](https://github.com/ac189223/RobotProgramming/tree/master/src/main/java/View)
   * GUI to control the robot consisting of:
     * info view with: